vijaypurohit/npat-nptel-13aug17/README.md

-# npat-nptel-13aug17
+# NPAT by NPTEL
-It contains the solution to all the 8 problems of npat nptel in C++ programming language.
+It contains the solution to all the 8 problems of NPAT (National Programming Aptitude Test) NPTEL in C++ programming language conducted on 13 aug, 2017.